How to help students understand high school geometry?

 Understanding geometry concepts/Van Hiele levels

-You can expect kids up through first grade to be in the first van Hiele level - visual.
-This means children recognize geometric figures based on their appearance, and not based on their properties.
-On this level, children are mainly learning the names of some shapes, such as square, triangle, rectangle, and circle.
+You can expect that children up through first grade are in the first van Hiele level – visual.
+This means children recognize geometric figures based on their appearance, not based on their properties.
+On this level, children are mainly learning the names of shapes, such as a square, triangle, rectangle, and circle.

-During the elementary school (grade 2, 3, 4, and on) children should investigate geometric shapes so that they will reach the second van Hiele level (descriptive/analytic).
+During the elementary school (grades 2-5) children should investigate and play with geometric shapes so that they will reach the second van Hiele level (descriptive/analytic).
 That is when they can identify properties of figures and recognize them by their properties, instead of relying on appearance.

-For example, students should come to understand that a rectangle has four right angles, and even if it is rotated on its "corner", it is a rectangle.
-Children should learn about parallel lines and understand what is a parallelogram.
-Students should divide shapes into different shapes (such as dividing a square into two rectangles), and combine shapes to form new ones, and of course name the new shapes.
-The shapes to be recognized should be rotated so they appear in different positions.
+For example, students should come to understand that a rectangle has four right angles, and even if it is rotated on its "corner", it is still a rectangle.
+Children should learn about parallel lines and understand that what makes a shape to be a parallelogram.
+Students should divide shapes into different shapes (such as dividing a square into two rectangles), combine shapes to form new ones, and of course name the new shapes.

-If all goes well, in middle school (grades 6th-8th) the student would proceed to the third Van Hiele level (abstract/relational), where he/she can understand and form abstract definitions, distinguish between necessary and sufficient conditions for a concept, and understand relationships between different shapes.
-And thus, the student would be prepared for the formal proofs and deductive reasoning in high school geometry.
+If all goes well, in middle school (grades 6-8) students will proceed to the third Van Hiele level (abstract/relational), where they can understand and form abstract definitions, distinguish between necessary and sufficient conditions for a concept, and understand relationships between different shapes.
+Thus, the students would be prepared for the formal proofs and deductive reasoning in high school geometry.

-Experiments have shown that this is indeed possible with the right kind of geometry teaching.
-The key is to emphasize the geometrical concepts and providing the kids lots of hands-on activities like drawing the figures and working with manipulatives, instead of only memorizing formulas and definitions and calculating areas, perimeters, etc. See below some examples of activities that will help children and young people to develop their geometric thinking.
+Experiments have shown that this is indeed possible with the right kind of teaching.
+The key is to emphasize the geometrical concepts and providing students lots of hands-on activities, such as drawing figures and working with manipulatives, instead of merely memorizing formulas and definitions and calculating areas, perimeters, etc. See below some example activities that will help children and young people to develop their geometric thinking.

-How to help students to develop understanding of a single geometry concept
+How to help students to learn a single geometry concept

-- When studying a concept, show correct AND incorrect examples, and in different ways or representations (rotate the pictures upside down etc!).
-Students are asked to distinguish between correct and incorrect examples.
+- Show students both correct AND incorrect examples of the geometric concept.
+Show the concept in different ways or representations (e.g. rotated, reflected, skewed).
+Ask the students to distinguish between correct and incorrect examples.
 This will help prevent misconceptions.

-- Aks students to draw correct and incorrect examples of a geometry concept.
-For example, ask them to draw parallel lines and lines that are not parallel.
-Tying in with this, ask them to draw a parallelogram and a quadrilateral that is not a parallelogram.
+- Ask students to draw correct and incorrect examples themselves.
+For example, children in 4th grade can be asked to draw parallel lines and lines that are not parallel.
+In 5th grade, ask students to draw parallelograms and quadrilaterals that are not parallelograms.

-- Tying in with the previous point, you can ask the students to provide a definition for a concept.
-This can get them to thinking about which properties in the definition are really necessary and which are not.
-For example, ask them to define an "equilateral triangle".
+- Tying in with the previous point, ask the students to provide a definition for a concept.
+This gets them to thinking about which properties in the definition are necessary and which are not.

 - Allow the students to experiment, investigate, and play with geometrical ideas and figures.
-For this you could use manipulatives, lots of drawing, and computer programs (more on them below).
+Use manipulatives, drawing, and apps or software (more on them below).

-- Have each student make his/her own geometry concepts notebook, with examples, nonexamples, definitions and other notes or pictures.
+- Have students make their own geometry notebook, filled with examples, nonexamples, definitions, and other notes and drawings.

 Computers and interactive geometry

-A computer can really help in geometry teaching, since it allows a dynamic, interactive manipulation of a figure.
-A child can move, rotate, or stretch the figure, and observe what properties stay the same.
+A computer or a tablet is really helpful in the teaching of geometry, because it allows dynamic and interactive manipulations of figures.
+The student can move, rotate, reflect, or stretch the figure, and observe what properties stay the same.

-For example, let's say you are teaching the concept of an isosceles triangle in 4th grade.
-You could simply use the Drawing Toolbar in Microsof Word, which has the AutoShape for isosceles triangle (as well as for a right triangle and parallelogram).
-Let children draw one or two and then tell them to drag it from the white handles to make it bigger/smaller, and also to rotate the figure.
+For example, let's say you are teaching about isosceles triangles in 4th grade.
+You could simply use a word processor.
+For example, MS Word has a drawing toolbar which has an AutoShape for an isosceles triangle (it also has one for a right triangle and parallelogram).
+Ask children to draw some isosceles triangles and to drag them to make them bigger and smaller.
+Ask them also to rotate them.
 Ask, "What changes?
 What does not change?
 What stays the same?
-Can you draw this kind of thing on paper?"
+Can you draw this figure on paper?"

-There also exist dynamic geometry software that is specifically designed to teach geometry in an interactive investigational way.
+There also exist dynamic geometry programs and apps that are specifically designed to teach geometry in an interactive and investigational way.
 Such programs have been used in research experiments and in schools with good results.
-After you see what can be done, it is very easy to fall in love with such a program - the idea is just great!
+After you see what can be done with dynamic geometry software, it is very easy to fall in love with it – the idea is just great!

-How can I help the student already studying high school geometry?
+How can I help a student who is already in high school?

 Perhaps your student is already studying geometry in high school and is having problems.
-Of course you cannot change how he/she was taught in the past.
-Since this is such a common problem, many publishers have come out with textbooks that emphasize "informal" geometry and geometry concepts, instead of proofs.
-You could use one of those books, and simply forget about the proving.
+Of course you cannot change how the student was taught in the past.
+Since this is such a common problem, many publishers have come out with textbooks that emphasize "informal" geometry and geometry concepts instead of proofs.
+You could use one of those books and simply forget about the proving.

 Yet other books include proofs, but not in the same quantity or same emphasis as in previous years.
 These include for example Harold Jacobs Geometry: Seeing, Doing, Understanding.
 The link goes to my review of this book.